 Protect Yourself or Your Business

-- Get familiar with our general hints and tips
+Get familiar with our general hints and tips with Be Safe & Secure

-Read our general hints and tips so that you can safeguard yourself and your business from any potential threat.
+Read our Be Safe & Secure (PDF 2MB) guide loaded with hints and tips so you can better safeguard yourself and your business from potential threats.

 Visit our latest scams page, check out the Australian Government and other partner websites and keep up to date with the latest information on scams and what you can do to protect yourself.

-Follow our 6 actions that you can take today to better protect yourself against fraud and scams.
+Take the actions below today, to better protect yourself against fraud and scams.

 General tips and tricks

 - Never provide your personal or security details - This includes your customer ID, passwords, card details or Security codes, in response to an email or SMS, even if it looks legitimate.

 - Regularly check your accounts and your payee list - for any suspicious transactions contact us immediately on 132 032 if you see anything unusual.

 - Secure your mailbox and properly dispose of sensitive documents - use a padlock or PO Box and report any missing mail to relevant providers.
 Don't simply throw your bank documents, bills etc in the bin.
 Documents containing personal details should be shredded or securely destroyed.